Paveh cruise missile: Design

-Military use
+Operational history

 On 9 April 2024, the Islamic Resistance in Iraq (IRI) claimed responsibility for a cruise missile attack on Ashkelon oil terminal and Hatzerim Air Base in Israel.
 In their released footage of the missile launches, the US Defense Intelligence Agency stated al-Arqabs are Paveh-type cruise missiles that the Houthis in Yemen call the Quds.
+Iran Watch also asserts that the Quds-1 is the Houthi name for the Paveh cruise missile, and that the missiles are visually identical.